In 1982 I had the privilege of

 Plato's terminology, I would say that our challenge is about thinking

 "idea" of time.
-We cannot escape time.
-We are not free to do it.
+We cannot escape three-dimensional time.
 I

 remember an anecdote about Einstein asking Carnap and Popper 'what is

 without receiving an acceptable answer.
 Einstein tried to eliminate

 Shortly before he died, when somebody told him that a friend died a few